Shreyas-Walde/daigaku-ranking/README.md

 2. Build settings are auto-configured via `netlify.toml`
 3. Your site will be live at `https://your-site-name.netlify.app`

+### Deploy to Vercel (Recommended)
+1. Connect your GitHub repository
+2. Build
+3. Your site will be live

 ### Manual Deploy
 ```bash
 npm run build